maverickactuary/1actuary/content/2marketplayers/index.md

 ## Market segmentation and predictions

-The segments are broadly based on total new business premiums (not restricted to the IFA market) and market presence as measured by activity (e.g. specialist press coverage).
+The segments are broadly based on total new business premiums (not restricted to the IFA market) and activity as measured by specialist press coverage.

 Companies in segments 1-3 distribute (at least) via the IFA market.
 The focus in segments 4-5 moves beyond IFA distribution, although some segment 4 insurers also use the IFA channel.

 Differences between insurers &ndash; particularly notable going from segment 2 to segment 3 &ndash; include size (e.g. premium income), resources (number of staff dedicated to protection), operational and technical expertise, degree of underwriting automation, product range and use of reinsurance.

+Moving from segment 2 to segment 3, differences between insurers become notable and include:

++ size (premium income)
++ product range
++ resources (number of protection staff)
++ operational and technical expertise
++ underwriting automation
++ use of reinsurance

-There has been a little more protection focus of late, e.g. Canada Life and Zurich.{: .update}
+There has been a little more protection focus of late, e.g. Canada Life and Zurich.
+{: .update}

 <p class="highlight"><strong>Segment 1: top six companies with full product ranges.</strong> For 15+ years L&G has been top, followed by Aviva.
 Then, in alphabetical order, there's AIG, Royal London, Vitality and Zurich.</p>